Paul Reed (basketball): Personal life

 Reed's father, Paul, played college basketball at Old Dominion and UCF, then played professional basketball in Europe.
 He has four sisters.
 His uncle, Mike Sims-Walker, played in the National Football League (NFL).

 Outside of basketball, Reed is known on social media to sell his 'Out the Mud' labelled Hoodies.
-'Out the Mud' calls back to a tweet Paul posted when he didn't receive any playing time in a game.
+'Out the Mud' calls back to a tweet Paul posted when he didn't receive any playing time in a game, referencing the Lil Baby and Future song of the same name.